Automate testing and releasing for data products

 - Creating a new release candidate database, where all of the individual contributions land altogether and can be validated as if it were a release to production

-- Releasing tested and validated changes to production, even without any downtime at all for your data application.
+- Releasing tested and validated changes to production, even without downtime for your data application.
 Even if you’re dealing with petabytes of data and complex transformations during release.

 And this is just the starting point.
 In a real-life scenario, one would maybe link Jira to Snowflake so that every time an engineer starts working on a new agile story,